 The Florida Fish and Wildlife Conservation Commission (FWC) requires that all boats have their titles and be registered with them.

-Speed Limits
+Speed Limits for Boating in Jacksonville

 The maximum allowed speed changes from place to place.
 Boaters have a responsibility to adhere to the specified speed limits and keep a speed that is appropriate for the current conditions.

-Safety Equipment
+Safety Equipment for Boating

-Every boat is required to have specific safety equipment on board, such as a fire extinguisher, a whistle, navigation lights, and life jackets for each person on board.
+Every boat is required to have specific safety equipment on board such as a fire extinguisher, a whistle, navigation lights and life jackets for each person on board.

 DUI

-Boating under the influence of drugs or alcohol is illegal and can result in penalties, and jail.
+Boating under the influence of drugs or alcohol is illegal and can result in penalties and jail.

 Fishing Regulations